Somis, California: Geography

+The Census Bureau definition of the area does not precisely correspond to the local understanding of the historical area of the community.
+Several structures have been designated County of Ventura Landmarks.

-Shown as Central Avenue on the original plat filed by Bard, Somis Road runs in a north-south direction through the middle of the townsite.
+Shown as Central Avenue on the original plat filed by Bard, Somis Road runs in a north-south direction through the middle of the townsite as its main thoroughfare.
 The parallel roads on either side are named West Street and East Street.
 Three streets are oriented in an east-west direction.
 The most northerly, named North Street, was extended northwesterly with plats filed in 1948 and 1953 that subdivided additional town lots.
 No further subdivision of town lots has occurred after this post-World War II expansion of the townsite to 96 acres.

 It is primarily an agricultural area, but is home to a hardware store, a market with a Mexican cafe, a post office, an elementary school, several shops, a small animal hospital, one main residential tract and numerous estates and ranches.
 It has no formal local government, but it is serviced by the Ventura County Sheriff's Department and the Ventura County Fire Department.

 The Somis ZIP Code, 93066, includes a large area of surrounding agricultural lands bounded on the south by the edge of housing tracts in Camarillo and on the north by the ridge line of South Mountain, 6 mi north of Los Angeles Avenue.
 The ZIP Code encompasses an area some 11 mi in width in the east-west direction.
 Forbes Magazine ranked Somis the 108th most-expensive ZIP code in the United States in 2015.
 Somis had the highest median home prices in Ventura County in 1999.